ministryofjustice/peoplefinder/README.md

 ## Releases

 Within the bin directory there is a file called release.sh.
-The purpose of this script is for management of releases i.e tagged versions in a convention compatible with Githubs release conventions.
+The purpose of this script is for management of releases i.e tagged versions compatible with Githubs release conventions.

 To create a new release: